 Nick and Dariece from Goats on the Road

 The Philippines is one of those countries that you could spend a lifetime traveling to and not see everything.
 There are many reasons why we love this archipelago (the warm people, the beautiful landscapes, the cost of travel, etc.)…but the top reason would have to be: The Adventure.
 There aren’t many places in the world where you can live out your Robinson Crusoe fantasies while being left on a deserted island for a couple of days…which is exactly what we did.
 We slept under mosquito nets, built a fire, tried our luck at spearfishing, went snorkeling in crystal-clear waters, and explored the jungle atoll.
 Just us and two friends, no guide, no boat, nothing.
 If that’s not adventurous enough for you, you can always try scuba-diving, hiking, kayaking, or riding in a Jeepney!
 The adventurous aspect of the Philippines is what we love and remember the most.

 “It’s pretty impossible to pick only one thing we loved about the Philippines, but to mention something that surprised us a lot in a very positive way was how the Filipino people care about preserving their nature and hidden islands in particular.

-We experienced that in some areas representatives of local tourism boards followed ‘carrying capacity’ rules.
-They created strict laws of how many people are allowed to enter certain area (e.g. a park, a waterfall area, a trekking path), which helps to minimize a negative human impact in the nature profoundly.
+We experienced that in some areas representatives of local tourism boards followed ‘carrying capacity rules.
+They created strict laws of how many people are allowed to enter certain areas (e.g. a park, a waterfall area, a trekking path), which helps to minimize a negative human impact on nature profoundly.
 Way to go, Philippines!”

 Will from The Broke Backpacker